Hope Solo: 2008 Summer Olympics

-On June 23, 2008, it was announced Solo would be the starting goalkeeper for the U.S. team at the 2008 Summer Olympics in Beijing.
-In a reversal of roles from the 2004 Olympics, Briana Scurry did not make the team, though she was an alternate.
-On August 21, the U.S. women's team won the gold medal by defeating Brazil 1–0 in extra time, in no small measure due to Solo's performance as she stopped an energetic Brazilian attack, making save after save.
-After the team won gold, Solo appeared on NBC Today Show, and she stated in a 2012 article appearing in ESPN The Magazine that she was drunk while on air.
-"When we were done partying, we got out of our dresses, got back into our stadium coats and, at 7 a.m. with no sleep, went on the Today show drunk."
+On June 23, 2008, Solo was announced as the starting goalkeeper for the U.S. team at the 2008 Summer Olympics in Beijing.
+In a reversal of roles from the 2004 Olympics, Briana Scurry did not make the team, although she was named an alternate.
+On August 21, the U.S. women's team won the gold medal by defeating Brazil 1–0 in extra time.
+After the team won gold, Solo appeared on the Today show.
+In a 2012 article, she revealed that she was drunk while on the show: "When we were done partying, we got out of our dresses, got back into our stadium coats and, at 7 a.m. with no sleep, went on the Today show drunk."

 2011 FIFA Women's World Cup

 Despite missing much of the qualifying campaign with a shoulder injury, Solo was named to the U.S. roster for the 2011 FIFA Women's World Cup in Germany.
-After keeping clean sheets in group C wins over North Korea and Colombia, Solo conceded two goals in the 2–1 loss to Sweden which consigned the Americans to second place in the group and a quarterfinal meeting with Brazil.
+After keeping clean sheets in group C wins over North Korea and Colombia, Solo conceded two goals in the 2–1 loss to Sweden, which consigned the Americans to second place in the group and a quarterfinal meeting with Brazil.

-The quarterfinal match between the U.S. and Brazil was sent into a penalty shoot-out after U.S. forward Abby Wambach tied the game at 2–2 in stoppage time at the end of extra-time.
-Solo saved the third Brazil penalty kick by Daiane, helping the U.S. secure a semifinal spot against France.
-After the quarterfinal victory, Solo commented on the performance and spirit of the U.S. players during the match, "Even when we were a player down and a goal behind in extra time, you sensed that something was going to happen", and added that "[the] team kept fighting.
-You can't teach that.
-It's a feeling – and we play with that feeling."
+The quarterfinal match between the U.S. and Brazil was sent into a penalty shootout after U.S. forward Abby Wambach tied the game at 2–2 at the end of extra time.
+Solo saved Brazil's third penalty kick, helping the U.S. secure a semifinal spot against France.

 Solo became the twenty-seventh American woman and second goalkeeper to reach 100 caps with her start in the 3–1 semifinal win over France.
-Talking to the media after the match, Solo reflected upon the tournament so far, "It was a hard-fought road [...]
-It hasn't been easy, but this is where we expected to be.
-We came this far, we better go all the way."

 In the final, the U.S. team lost 3–1 in a penalty shootout to Japan, after twice taking the lead in an eventual 2–2 draw.
 Solo expressed admiration for the Japanese team and offered her congratulations.
 Solo won the Golden Glove award for best goalkeeper, and the Bronze Ball award for her overall performance.
 She was also featured in the "All-star" team of the tournament.